Matt Piekenbrock

 Air Force Institute of Technology, WPAFB

-As my first experience doing undergraduate research, I worked in a heavily multi-disciplinary team called the Low Orbitals Radar and Electromagnetism group, where I worked on a diverse set of projects involving computational, statistical, or physics-based requirements
+Under the guidance of Dr. Andrew Terzuoli, I was hired at the Air Force Institute of Technology (AFIT) to do research in a multi-disciplinary team called the Low Orbitals Radar and Electromagnetism (LOREnet) group, where I worked on a diverse set of projects involving computational, statistical, or physics-based requirements.
+As my first research-oriented experience, I primarily assisted graduate students with programmatic or computationally-intensive tasks.

 Education